biam05/comp-feup/README.md

 **SUMMARY:**

 The goal of this assignment is to acquire and apply knowledge within the Compilers’ course unit.
-In order to do so, we have implemented a compiler of Java-- language to Java bytecodes.
-This compiler includes, syntactic and semantic analysis, as well as OLLIR and Jasmin code generation.
+To do so, we have implemented a compiler of Java-- language to Java bytecodes.
+This compiler includes syntactic and semantic analysis, as well as OLLIR and Jasmin code generation.

 **COMPILE, EXECUTE AND TEST:**